-About Callanish: The main circle and its two smaller siblings are in the care of Historic Scotland.
+Callanish lies about 12 miles west of Stornoway on the Isle of Lewis.
+Full directions and a map can be found on the Historic Scotland website.
 There’s a visitor centre close to the main circle, with walk-through displays, a café and a well-stocked bookshop.
-Admission to the Callanish stone circle is free.
-More information:
+Admission is free.

 Are you drawn to the stones?

 - Fortingall stone circles (Perthshire)

 - Clach na Carraig or Diarmid’s Pillar (Argyll)

 - Croft Moraig (Perthshire)

 And not far from Callanish is the fantastic Dun Carloway broch, a relic of a long-forgotten people.